ericeschnei/15-466-f20-base1/README.md

-# Towards the Light
+# Through the Catacombs

 Author: Eric Schneider

 Design: This game was meant to test the limits of the PPU466.
-It uses both dynamic and static tile generation to create a game about adventure, loss, and light.
+It uses both dynamic and static tile generation to create a game that simulates 3D perspective while still only using the 2D spritemap.

 Screen Shot: